 Part 3: Create a Custom API Request

-Alternatively, you can create a custom request instead of using API Connector’s pre-built integration, using any of the endpoints and parameters shown in the API documentation.
-To create a custom request, add the complete URL into the request URL field, and include a header of Key =
+Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration, using any of the endpoints and parameters shown in the API documentation.
+Here's a sample request setup.
+Substitute in your own sitename where it says

 Part 4: Handle Pagination

 By default, Freshdesk limits the number of records returned at one time to 30, as described here.

 You can loop through pages automatically with pagination handling (paid feature).
 Freshdesk’s documentation shows that next page URLs are provided in a field called “Link”, so you would loop through your records like this: